|Table of contents|

 The food containing carbohydrates are converted into glucose or blood sugar during the process of digestion by the digestive system.

 Our body utilizes this sugar as a source of energy for the cells, organs and tissues.
-The extra amount of energy or sugar is stored in our muscles and liver for further requirement.
-The term ‘carbohydrate’ is derived from a French term 'hydrate de carbone' meaning ‘hydrate of carbon‘.
+The extra amount of energy or sugar is stored in our muscles and liver for further requirements.
+The term ‘carbohydrate’ is derived from the French term 'hydrate de carbone' meaning ‘hydrate of carbon‘.
 The general formula of this class of organic compounds is Cn(H2O)n.

 The carbohydrates are further classified into simple and complex which is mainly based on their chemical structure and degree of polymerization.